diffuser6424/copywiki/README.md

 ## Intro

 The goal is to parse Wikipedia articles and then manipulate the text to be accessible in markdown format (the source is in mediawiki format).
 I am aware that wikipedia_parser, wikipediaapi, mwparserfromhell, and BeautifulSoup exist but this is me attempting to use just requests module.
+Then, open the directory using Obsidian and create Canvases to connect ideas.
+My original uses of the files were to jump from local graph to local graph but I see now that combined with Dataview, I can display article lists filtered by category/tag and more.

 ## Use